asim-aa/bundesliga-player-valuation/docs/USAGE.md

 To capture the headline metric for the README:
 - Note the best model and its Test RMSE/R² from the console output.

-## Troubleshooting

-- If the CLI cannot find the model or data files, ensure the expected paths exist:
-  - `models/best_pipeline.pkl`
-  - `data/processed/players_features.csv`
-- If running headless (no display), consider adding a flag to save plots instead of showing; I can add `--save-path` on request.